|

 which was baked in the communal village oven.

-There were a few fireside chairs, benches and one or two heavy tables
+There were a few fireside chairs, benches and one or two heavy

 to complete the furniture.